 Studies show that many abused prescription drugs were found, and taken from, a family member or friend’s medicine cabinet.
 By setting aside a day to dispose of unneeded and expired medications, we can help protect ourselves and others from addiction – as well as accidental poisoning (expired meds can be toxic), overdose and even death.

 Twice each year, the DEA (Drug Enforcement Agency) provides collection sites for “National Drug Takeback Day” to gather old and unnecessary medications from the general public.
-Last year they collected over 800,000 pounds of pharmaceuticals!
-However, this year’s April 25th event had to be postponed because of the COVID-19 virus.
+In 2022, they collected over 1.3 million pounds of pharmaceuticals!
+Find the latest details on the ongoing effort here.

 How to Properly Dispose of Medications

 Now before you gather up those leftover pills and dump them in the toilet, some environmental studies have suggested that flushing medications can produce a negative reaction to fish and drinking water when introduced to our water supply.